-What theory one endorses will naturally cause very different predictions about not only which creatures have consciousness, but also for when consciousness might have evolved.
+What theory one endorses naturally will make very different predictions about not only which creatures have consciousness, but also for when consciousness might have evolved.
 And while there has been much debate in cognitive science over what kinds of creatures have consciousness (e.g., Rosenthal, 2008; LeDoux, 2019; Godfrey-Smith, 2020; Birch, 2022), there has been comparatively little debate on when consciousness arose in the evolutionary record.

 There is a reason to ask when consciousness emerged in history.
-Since much mentality is shown to occur unconsciously, then there is a question to ask why any mentality is conscious.
-Plainly, humans have phenomenal consciousness.
+Since there is much mentality that is shown to occur unconsciously, then there is a question to ask why any of it is conscious.
+Plainly we humans have phenomenal consciousness.
+We know that from the inside, as it were.
 But what could explain the emergence of conscious mentality?
-If it is thought that single-celled organisms might have consciousness, then it must have arisen very early on in evolutionary history.
-If it is thought that only humans enjoy consciousness, then it must have developed incredibly late in history.
-LeDoux (2019) has previously claimed that only humans have phenomenal consciousness.
-Others, such as Godfrey-Smith (2020), claim that more creatures such as invertebrates are phenomenally conscious, thus suggesting that phenomenal consciousness might have evolved around the same time as the early arrival of creature consciousness.
+If it is thought that single-celled organisms might have consciousness, then it arose very early on in evolutionary history.
+If it is thought that only humans enjoy it, then it developed incredibly late in history.
+LeDoux (2019) has previously claimed that only humans have consciousness.
+Others, such as Godfrey-Smith (2020), claim that more creatures such as invertebrates have it, thus suggesting that phenomenal consciousness might have evolved around the same time as the early arrival of creature consciousness.

 In archaeology, mental states are often viewed in a vastly different way than in philosophy.
 Archaeologists do not distinguish between mentality and consciousness as philosophers do.
 Questions about mentality differ from questions about consciousness because arguably consciousness is a type of mentality.
 The main goal of the branch of archaeology called cognitive archaeology is to study the minds of humanity in the past and how mentality affects behavior.
 The focus of this area of study is to discern how the mind works which affects decisions made in the past to explain behavior.

 Within cognitive archaeology, there has been a large debate between two views of the mind (Abramiuk, 2012).
 The view of archaeologists like Binford (1973) regard the mind as rational and universal, meaning the mind functions by making decisions most beneficial to itself and that this occurs across all of humanity at the same time.
 Decisions are made based on the best cost-benefit ratio.
-In this case, cognitive universal across humanity because abilities are all of neurophysiological structures in the human brain.
+In this case, cognitive abilities are universal across all humanity as a result of neurophysiological structures in the human brain.
 On this view, mentality and cognitive abilities would arise with relevant brain structures and can be understood through observations.

 On the other hand, archaeologists like Bordes (1968) think that the mind is empirical and relative, meaning the mind reacts individually and varies across societies and cultures.
 Behavior and cognitive abilities are a result of individuals' surroundings from social and cultural ideals.
 All humans have their own beliefs that stem from their own cultures.
-Minds differ among the beliefs they hold, which are created by social interactions.
+Minds differ among the beliefs they hold that are created by social interactions.
 On this view, the question of when mentality arose is not due to when physical brain structures arose, but when certain types of beliefs arose that differ from others.
 Since beliefs are a certain kind of mental state and consciousness is a certain kind of mental state, humanity may differ in the kinds of mental states one is having.
-Across all humanity, everyone may not have been simultaneously conscious.
+Across all humanity, everyone may not have been conscious.